 CUPCA provides for the orderly completion of the CUP by increasing the appropriations ceiling and authorizing features and measures for the delivery of water for municipal, industrial, and irrigation purposes; water conservation; wildlife mitigation; and in-stream flows.
 CUPCA also provides for cost-sharing of project costs, establishes a water conservation program, allows local entities to construct project features, and requires compliance with environmental laws.
 CUPCA established a partnership arrangement among the Department of the Interior (Interior), the Central Utah Water Conservancy District (CUWCD), the Utah Reclamation Mitigation and Conservation Commission (Mitigation Commission), and the Ute Indian Tribe.
-The CUWCD was given the responsibility for completing the water conveyance facilities and the Mitigation Commission was tasked with completing the environmental mitigation.
-To implement CUPCA, Interior established a small office in Provo, Utah (CUPCA Office) under the direction of the Assistant Secretary for Water and Science to oversee the completion of the project and the activities of the CUWCD and the Mitigation Commission; and the Ute Indian Rights Settlement.
+The CUWCD was given the responsibility for completing the environmental mitigation.
+To implement CUPCA, Interior established a small office in Provo, Utah (CUPCA Office) under the direction of the Assistant Secretary for Water and Science to oversee the completion of the project and the activities of the CUWCD, the Mitigation Commission, and the Ute Indian Rights Settlement.

-The CUPCA program supports the Secretary's and Administration's goals through continued investments to create jobs, support renewable energy, conserve lands and waters, and continue implementation of the Ute Tribe Settlement, with a focus on equity and environmental justice.
-The following areas are important examples of how the CUPCA program continues to support Interior's mission and goals.
+The CUPCA program supports the Secretary's and Administration's goals through continued construction and rehabilitation of infrastructure, development of conservation stewardship, and Tribal sovereignty.
+CUPCA provides critical water supplies to sustain the robust economy of this growing region.
+The areas listed in the Administration Priorities section below are examples of how the CUPCA Program continues to support Interior's mission areas and strategic goals.